SOMNIVM/CSC207Projectum/README.md

 - **Remove Stocks:**
   - Remove 5 shares of 3M Co.
 - **Predict Revenue:**
-  - Predict portfolio revenue with a time slot of 3 units.
+  - Predict portfolio revenue with a time slot of 3 days.
 - **Evaluate Model:**
   - Evaluate the average model and review the output metrics.